-When I start talking about paid link building, this is by far the most common question I get asked.
+When I start talking about paid link building, this is the most common question I get asked.

-In other words, even sponsored guest posts and paid reviews are considered paid links.
+In other words, sponsored guest posts and paid reviews are paid links.
+These are standard practices, but Google is cracking down on them daily.

 Why Do Some Professionals Still Buy Links?